filecoin-project/specs/mining.md

    - Validate the proof using the miner's public key, to check that the `ElectionProof` is a valid signature over that lookback ticket.
    - Verify that the proof is indeed smaller than the miner's power fraction as reported in the Power Table at round `N-L`.

-We detail ticket validation as follows:
+Ticket validation is detailed as follows:

 ```go
 func RandomnessLookback(blk Block) TipSet {